 My children grew up learning at Conner Prairie and I always knew I would repay that someday by joining the Alliance.
 I had no idea I would still be getting more than I could ever give back: friendships, fun, and the joy of watching other families with young children follow in our footsteps!

 Ellen Smith, member since 2007

 "The wonderful, fun women in the Alliance keep you coming back -- I have found many kindred souls in the group.
 And I just love Conner Prairie and our Apple Store!"

 Request more information about the Conner Prairie Alliance.
 Please submit your contact information here.
 A member will contact you and answer any questions you have.

-Or, for more information about the Conner Prairie Alliance, please contact Jackie Clark.
+Or, for more information about the Conner Prairie Alliance, please contact Deb Waldkoetter.
 You can also visit us on Facebook.